hphelion/documentation/devplatform/helion/admin/cluster/index.html.md

 ### Role Configuration using the Management Console {#role-configuration-using-the-management-console}

-Once cluster nodes are connected to the Core node, roles can be enabled or disabled using the [Cluster Admin](/als/v1/admin/console/customize/#console-cluster-nodes) interface in the [Management Console](/als/v1/user/console/#management-console).
+Once cluster nodes are connected to the Core node, roles can be enabled or disabled using the [manual cluster configuration](/als/v1/admin/#cluster-configuration) options in the Management Console.

 ## Example Clusters {#example-clusters}